Speculative Verification: Exploiting Information Gain to Refine Speculative Decoding: Evaluation

 \subsection{Performance Breakdown}

 {\bf Prefill and Decoding Performance.} We separately measured prefill throughput (processed tokens/sec) and decoding goodput (generated tokens/sec) for SD and SV.
 Figure\,\ref{fig:breakdown} shows results for Qwen 72B/1.5B/0.5B models.
 Due to the companion model's overhead, SV's prefill throughput is lower than SD’s.
 We partially mitigate this by skipping logit computations in the draft and companion models during prefill, which reduces overhead by 3--5\%.
 Still, SV’s prefill throughput remains about 10\% lower than SD’s (30\% lower than target decoding).
 However, during the decoding phases, SV outperforms both SD and target decoding, especially at larger batch sizes.
-At a batch size of 64, SV is \xxx{20\%} faster than SD, and at 80, it is \xxx{40\%} faster.
-Overall, SV achieves \xxx{20–35\%} higher throughput for batch sizes between 64 and 80.
+At a batch size of 32, SV is \xxx{25\%} faster than SD, and at 64, it is \xxx{52\%} faster. \xxx{Overall, SV achieves higher throughput consistently across all batch sizes.}

 {\bf Runtime Optimization Breakdown.} We also evaluated two major runtime optimizations: overlapping decoding with verification (OV) and data-parallel decoding (DP).
-We applied both optimizations to SD and SV and measured decoding goodput using Qwen 32B/1.5B/0.5B\cite{yang2024qwen2}.
-Figure \ref{fig:breakdown}(b) compares the goodput of SD and SV.
-For SD, applying OV degrades performance due to the high cost of verification; interference between verification and drafting reduces overall throughput.
+We applied both optimizations to SD and SV and measured decoding goodput using Qwen 32B/1.5B/0.5B.
+Figure\,\ref{fig:breakdown}(b) compares the goodput of SD and SV.
+For SD, applying OV degrades performance due to the high cost of verification; that is, interference between verification and drafting reduces overall throughput.

 With SV, applying OV consistently improves performance, as SV reduces the verification cost and thereby mitigates interference between drafting and verification.
 Applying DP on top of OV provides additional gains only at large batch sizes.
-At smaller batch sizes, however, the synchronization overhead of the companion model (shown in Figure \ref{fig:impl}(a)) outweighs the benefits of parallelism.
+At smaller batch sizes, however, the synchronization overhead of the companion model outweighs the benefits of parallelism.

+{\bf Reduction in Verification Cost.} Table\,\ref{tab:companion-overhead} reports the reduction in verification cost achieved by SV.
+For Qwen2.5, CodeLlama, and Llama2, SV reduces verification cost by 21--41\% in terms of total computation, including both the prefill and decoding phases.
+In comparison, the companion model adds only 1.3--5.3\% to the total amount of computation, and most of this overhead is masked by overlapping its execution with verification, as discussed in Section\,\ref{sec:impl}.
+The memory overhead of the companion model ranges from 2.8\% to 8.1\% across the evaluated configurations.